3sln/deck/README.md

 ## Features

 - **Scalable Backend:** Uses **IndexedDB** to index and store all documentation content on the client-side.
-This allows `reel` to handle hundreds or thousands of documents without a slow initial load time.
+This allows `deck` to handle hundreds or thousands of documents without a slow initial load time.
 - **Vite Plugin:** A simple Vite plugin provides a zero-config development server with hot-reloading.
-- **Static Site Generation:** A `reel-build` command generates a fully static, production-ready site from your project files.
+- **Static Site Generation:** A `deck-build` command generates a fully static, production-ready site from your project files.
-- **`<reel-demo>`:** A powerful custom element for embedding live, stateful, and hot-reloading component demos directly in your documentation.
+- **`<deck-demo>`:** A powerful custom element for embedding live, stateful, and hot-reloading component demos directly in your documentation.
 - **Reactive UI:** A modern, responsive UI with a powerful search feature and a split-screen layout for easy viewing.
 - **Configurable:** The project title and import maps for dynamic demos can be configured in your project's `package.json`.